 - After picking the 7children come back to the front of the playing area

 - The children who were picked try to guess who picked them.
 If they get it right they switch places with that person and are now it.
 If they don’t get it right they sit back down and the person who picks them remains it.

 - After everyone guesses, the people who were it reveals who they picked.

 Charades is another oldie but goody and is a fun game for children of all ages.
 It encourages creativity and use of the imagination.
 Here are the steps for a simple version of charades for children.

 Step 1: Charades can be played in many ways.
 For younger children, you can put pictures of animals or things in a container.
 For older children, you can write down names of characters from a story you are reading, or any other words or names that you feel the children can act out.

 Step 2: Decide which child is going to go first.
 Have that child pick from the container

 Step 3: That child has to act out that phrase or picture that they picked without speaking.
-Children in class must try to guess who the children is.
+Children in class must try to guess who the children are.

-Step 4: Children The child who guesses correctly get to be it next.
+Step 4: Children The child who guesses correctly gets to be it next.